Cystitis in cats

 Increase fluid intake

-Reducing the concentration of your cat’s urine can help stop cystitis coming back.
+Reducing the concentration of your cat’s urine helps flush out irritants and debris that can trigger inflammation in the bladder.
 Increase their access to water by giving them multiple bowls and other sources such as a water fountain.

 If they have a dry food diet, try adding water to it, or changing over to wet food.
 If they already have a wet food diet, add water to their food for extra hydration.